acato-plugins/branded-social-images/readme.txt

 = Can I help with the development? =

 Absolutely!
 The plugin is open source and can be found on [GitHub](https://github.com/acato-plugins/branded-social-images "Branded Social Images on GitHub").
-There is a master branch for the current 1.x versions of the plugin and a version-2.0.0 branch.
-We welcome you to try it out!

 = Does this plugin work with third party plugins like Yoast etc.? =